kylebarron/language-stata/README.md

 - Go to Preferences/Settings > Install > Packages; and then search for "language-stata-plus"
 - At the command line, type `apm install language-stata-plus`

 The local macro back tick autocompletion won't function until you fully restart Atom.
-Do `ctrl-shift-P` or `cmd-shift-P` to bring up the command palette, and type `Window: Reload` and click enter.
+Do `ctrl-shift-P` or `cmd-shift-P` to bring up the command palette, type `Window: Reload`, and click enter.

 ## Running Code